bondarukoleh/react_redux_playground/info/react.md

 * export const A
 * export {A}

+### <Route>
+Component that directly rendered in Route - has access to match, history, etc.

 ### <Redirect>
 from react router dom will navigate to a new location.
 The new location **will override the current location** in the history stack, like server-side redirects (HTTP 3xx) do.
 So when you press the back button - you'll be on the same page.